Protein comes from plant sources as well as animal sources.

-In fact, every plant we eat has at least a little bit of protein in it, and some have a lot—like beans!
+In fact, every plant we eat has at least a little bit of protein in it, and some have a lot—like beans also called legumes!
 Beans also have some health benefits that animal sources don’t.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.